-The National Coalition for Arts Standards (NCAS), by design, are available online for everyone to access and use at no cost.
+The National Coalition of Core Arts Standards, by design, are available online for everyone to access and use at no cost.
 Members of the Coalition are creating resources for supporting teachers and students as online learning becomes a necessary tool during pandemic related medical challenges.